Flexiana/framework/doc/getting-started.md

 This will create two migration files inside the *resources/migrations* directory.
 Both file names will be prefixed by the timestamp value of the file creation.

-Put the following SQL code inside of the *todos-up.sql* file
+Put the following SQL code inside the *todos-up.sql* file

 ```sql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";